Your Career: Continuing Professional Development

 How do I manage CPD while on a career break?

-Do I need to provide records of my CPD to the ICRS?
+Do I need to submit records or evidence to the Institute?

 How much notice will I be given if selected for monitoring?

 You can send your plan and records to us up to three weeks after being asked.